storj/storj/docs/design/multipart-upload.md

 ## Open issues

 * Since we need to support other databases, it might make sense to design the database such that other backends can handle it from the start.
-Alternatively, migrate to a new database completely rather than using postgres as a key value store.
+Alternatively, migrate to a new database completely rather than using postgres as a key-value store.